Fimpulu Primary School Water Project – Zambia

 Bernard Chansa is also certified as a trainer of trainers in borehole construction and maintenance.
 He is also the only plumber at the Mansa Municipal Council, and is, therefore, always needed for countless tasks.
 He started working at the council in 2006.
 He leads the construction team in the field.
 Patrick Chabu is a skilled bricklayer.
 He is in charge of the soak pit construction and plastering at all the schools.
 He started working for the council in 2007.

 This project will directly impact 807 people; 797 students enrolled at the school and a teaching staff of 10.
 It also will impact surrounding villages (who will have access to the borehole), visitors and future students.
-Conservative estimate of the total impact is closer to 3,000 people.
+A Conservative Estimate of the total impact is closer to 3,000 people.

 Returned Peace Corps Volunteer Directing Project